SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		:param application: The name of an application (case-insensitive) or (part of) a window title (Windows/Linux).

-		:return: an App object, that can be used with the instance methods.
+		:return: an App object, that can be used with the instance methods, , None in case of failing

 	.. py:method:: focus()